 Other things to Do over Labor Day Weekend...

-Fort Collins is one of the few towns in the United Sates that still offers the drive-in movie experience.
-In fact, the Holiday Twin Drive-in is one of six left in Colorado and one of 348 left in the entire country.
+Fort Collins is one of the few towns in the United States that still offers the drive-in movie experience.
+The Holiday Twin Drive-in is one of seven left in Colorado and one of 348 left in the country.
 This is one of the perfect all-American ways to spend a summer evening in Fort Collins.
-This two-screen outdoor theater provides an ideal setting if you are looking to sit back and relax on a beautiful summer night.
-Grab some popcorn, blankets, pillows and snacks and go enjoy this rare gem of a movie theater setting.
+This two-screen outdoor theater provides an ideal setting if you want to sit back and relax on a beautiful summer night.
+Grab some popcorn, blankets, pillows, and snacks, and go enjoy this rare gem of a movie theater setting.